blue2cat/wxcheck-website/src/pages/blog/2020-08-16-wxcheck-org-out-now.md

 tags:
   - wxcheck.org
 ---
-WXcheck is now out at WXcheck.org
+WXcheck is now out at WXcheck.org Please bear with us as we continue to update and develop this site.